iceraven775/Ice-AC-BDSX-Anticheat/README.md

 - All features configurable from configuration file

-Test server with this installed (1.17.11):
+Test server with this installed:

 IP: `mc2.mcchosting.tk `